Master's Data Science for Food and Health

 Why this programme?

-- Interdisciplinary programme which integrates data science knowledge and skills with a sound understanding of nutrition, consumer behaviour and lifestyles, and their effects on human health.
+• Interdisciplinary programme that integrates data science knowledge and skills with knowledge about nutrition, consumer behaviour and lifestyles, and their effects on human health

-- Learn to translate raw data from diverse sources into intelligible and actionable knowledge, using smart data processing and analytical methods.
+• Learn to translate data from diverse sources into intelligible and actionable knowledge, using advanced data processing and analytical methods

 Study programme of MSc Data Science for Food and Health

-The Master's programme in Data Science for Food and Health will train ‘bridge builders’ who specialise in applying statistical and analytical instruments to Wageningen domains such as Human Health and Nutrition, Consumption and Healthy Lifestyles, and Marketing and Consumer Behaviour.
+The Master's programme Data Science for Food and Health focuses on training individuals as "bridge builders" who specialise in applying statistical and analytical methods to various domains, including human health and nutrition, consumption and healthy lifestyles, food technology, and marketing and consumer behaviour.

 Application and admission